 This is a photograph from the Joe Isuzu ad campaign.
 It shows Joe Isuzu in front of a car.
 The caption says He's Lying.

 Now, many of you may have never heard of Isuzu cars, or the three-piece suit called Joe Isuzu.
-Here’s a bit of the backstory.
+Here’s a bit of the backstory on who Joe Isuzu was.
 Back in 1981, Japanese motor manufacturer Isuzu entered the U.S. market, aiming to compete with Toyota and other leading brands but with less than one-tenth of the ad budget.
-Isuzu’s goal was to build its brand image and increase awareness (and sales).
+Isuzu’s marketing goal was to build its brand image and increase awareness (and sales).

 Joe boasted things that were completely unbelievable—the height of inauthenticity.
 Cars that cost $10.80 (he had moved over the decimal point).
 Cars that could drive up mountains, or get 300 miles to the gallon, all with the actor David Leisure’s signature smile and promise “You have my word on it.”
 Of course, the brand voice would counter each of Joe’s claims with statements that appeared on the screen such as “He’s lying” and generally disputing any claims he made.
 Here is Joe Isuzu strapped to a lie detector.

-The four-year campaign from 1986-1990 dramatically increased consumer awareness of Isuzu.
-The brand’s authentic voice was overlaid as a counter to Joe Isuzu—in effect, the consumer was in on the joke.
+The four-year Isuzu marketing campaign from 1986-1990 dramatically increased consumer awareness of Isuzu.
+The authentic brand voice was overlaid as a counter to Joe Isuzu—in effect, the consumer was in on the joke.
 Car salespeople were seen then, and now, as notoriously untrustworthy, stopping at nothing to make the deal.
-Isuzu offered an alternative perspective, putting the character Joe Isuzu into the market as an extremely ingenuine character as a polar opposite to the honest, straight-talking brand and, presumably, its honest, straight-talking real salespeople at the dealerships.
+Joe Isuzu’s commercials offered an alternative perspective, putting the character into the market as an extremely ingenuine character, the polar opposite of the honest, straight-talking brand and, presumably, its honest, straight-talking real salespeople at the dealerships.

 Initially, it worked.
 Sales stayed in the range of 108,000 to 127,000 vehicles per year during the run of the campaign, accounting for roughly 0.80 percent market share until falling off post-campaign.